sam-drazin/team-gold/README.md

 7. The program will then loop through the top twenty-five stocks, in order of their ranking mentioned above and run a Long-Short-Term-Memory (LSTM) prediction on each one.
 The code used for this prediction is based on the tutorial found [here](https://www.datasciencecentral.com/profiles/blogs/stock-price-prediction-using-lstm-long-short-term-memory).
 8. The LSTM model analyzes the patterns in each stock's daily close price from January 1, 2018 until the end of the most recent quarter for which data is available.
 This provides a possibility to have an outlook into a fund's possible thinking when they held each position at the end of the quarter.
 Additionally, it allows the user to verify if the stock has performed up to the model's expectations from the end of the quarter until the day on which the program is being run. <br />
     * Each stock's data is obtained by using the Pandas Datareader to pull the data from [Yahoo!
 Finance](finance.yahoo.com).
-9. The program will return a .xlsx file containing 2 tables: the first labeled each fund's top twenty-five holdings as well as an additional .csv file containing the top twenty-five stocks based on their score and the percent error of each stock's prediction.
+9. The program will return a .xlsx file containing 2 tables: the first labeled each fund's top twenty-five holdings along with how much each fund owned, bought or sold, and an additional table containing the top twenty-five stocks based on their score and the percent error of each stock's prediction.
 10. The percent error indicates how close the model was to correctly predicting the stock - the closer to zero percent, the more accurate the prediction.
 If the percentage is positive, the stock outperformed the model's predictions and if it is negative, it underperformed predictions.

 ****